ZaurInvictus/patatap-clone/README.md

 Press any key from A-Z to enjoy different sounds.

 It's a clone of https://patatap.com/.
-Built with howler.js and paper.js.
+Built with howler.js and paper.js during webdeveloper bootcamp.